pronopython/rugivi/README.md

 |Fapel-System keys (t and s) crash RuGiVi, despite the Fapel-System being installed      |   Check RuGiVi Config file if the correct python executable is mentioned under section `[control]`, `pythonexecutable=` |
 |Crash and `FileNotFoundError: [Errno 2] No such file or directory: 'vlc'` when pressing `n`| You have playback via VLC enabled but it is not installed or the path to vlc binary (vlc.exe on Windows) is wrong.
 Change vlc binary path in rugivi.conf|
 |Config entry missing!
 Error: The following group / key combination is missing in your RuGiVi config... | The shown config entry is missing in your config file.
 Please add it manually in your rugivi.conf.
 Look into rugivi dir of git repo for a default config file.
 You can also run `rugivi_configurator` to add missing entries.|

-# Tips

-* Speed up loading thumbs and images from the Queue: The queue can easily reach 50000 pictures / thumbs at once when zooming out.
-Switching to FapelTable by pressing middle mousebutton stops the drawing of the world

-* You can speed up everything by using a fast SSD and a lot of RAM.
-When running inside a virtual machine make sure the machine has enough virtual processors, a lot of RAM and its disk files are on SSDs.

-# Troubleshooting

 ## Debug video still generation and playback